-If your orders from Shopify in Google Analytics are attributed to the Direct channel, or you are seeing strange clusters of events of 'orphan' events, there are a few steps of Littledata's tracking that could be going wrong.
+If your orders from Shopify in Google Analytics are attributed to the Direct or Unknown channel, or you are seeing strange clusters of 'orphan' events with no source, there are a few steps of Littledata's tracking that could be going wrong.

-In the following situations we have no way of linking server-side events (including orders) to the preceding website visit:
+In the following situations we have no way of linking server-side events (including orders) to the preceding website visit, and so to the marketing channel that brought the user:

 In these cases you will see in Google Analytics: